-There are countless methods of becoming active in the field of nursing.
+There are several ways of becoming active in the field of nursing.
 One of the most popular and reliable is to earn your Master’s of Science in Nursing degree.
 Allowing you to practice within the realm of a particular specialization, and also to significantly increase your income and job prospects, an MSN program helps advance both your career and education.
 Thus, it is one of the most challenging and most rewarding experiences for a nurse.
 To learn the details of how, when and where you can earn this type of certification and what you can do with it in the healthcare market, read the extensive guide below.

 Who is this program for?

 You should pursue a Master’s degree in Nursing if you want to take your career to the next level.
 This means that you want to specialize in a certain field, receive a promotion, teach healthcare to prospective nursing students or familiarize yourself with advanced nursing practice.
 All of these endeavors require an MSN.
 If you want to work at a specific hospital or a prestigious medical institution, you will want to earn this certification as soon as possible.
 Renowned universities and hospitals give preference to Master’s degree holders.
 If you want increased income and more career opportunities, it is time to enroll in an MSN program.
 Only two years of higher education can do as much as triple your current salary.